GrapeBaBa/concrete/concrete-core/book/src/tutorial.md

 ```

 As you see at the bottom of the previous code block, we're going to implement two engine traits: one
-to copy our LWE ciphertext vector from the CPU to the GPU, and one to destroy data on the GPU.
+to copy the LWE ciphertext vector from the CPU to the GPU, and one to destroy data on the GPU.
-Create the file `concrete-core/src/backends/gpu/implementation/engines/destruction.rs`
+Create the files `concrete-core/src/backends/gpu/implementation/engines/destruction.rs`
 and `concrete-core/src/backends/gpu/implementation/engines/lwe_ciphertext_vector_conversion.rs`.